-Free Bee Removal in Calgary
+Honey Bee Swarm Removal in Calgary

-Got Bees?
+Got Honey Bees?

 Prior to settling into a new home, these swarms will sometimes gather in a cluster, often in a tree.
-These swarms of bees are no threat to humans.
+These swarms of honey bees are no threat to humans.
 They are simply trying to find a new home.
 Swarms don't care about you, unless they feel threatened.

 Swarm colonies are the start of a brand new independant colony.
 Unfortunately, with our extreme winters, they won't survive unless they find (or are put into) a suitable home, but beware; Capturing a swarm is not for the faint of heart.